metrumresearchgroup/bbr.bayes/README.md

 ## Installation

 `bbr.bayes` and two of its dependencies, `bbr` and `cmdstanr`, are not on CRAN.
-The can be installed from GitHub with, e.g., [remotes::install_git()][rig].
+They can be installed from GitHub with, e.g., [remotes::install_git()][rig].

 ```R